PowerDNS/pdns/pdns/recursordist/docs/manpages/rec_control.1.rst

 clear-cookies [*IP*...]
     Remove entries from cookie table.
 If *IP* is ``*``, remove all.
+    Optionally *IP:port* can be specified, the default is to use port 53.

 clear-dont-throttle-names *NAME* [*NAME*...]
     Remove names that are not allowed to be throttled.
 If *NAME* is ``*``, remove all